sergioreynoso/clock-app/README.md

 ## My process

-I built this app with Nextjs to take advantage of the built-in features, such as serverside rendering and the built-in Image component.
+I built this app with Nextjs for many of its build in features such as Next Image and static site generation SSG.

-I used Nextjs over CRA to experiment with its various rendering options.
-I tested server-side rendering(SSR) and static site generation (SSG).
-Ultimately, I decided to go with client-side rendering as SSR and SSG didn't offer any performance gains that would outweigh the extra code complexity.

-To load fetched data, I used Stale-While-Revalidate (SWR) library.
-I simplified the data fetching logic with just one line of code and easily handled errors and preloading.
-Given Reacts 18 upcoming new updates like the updated <suspense> feature, I plan to reformat the code to further simplify the code base by moving preloading to the parent of the components fetching data.
+To load fetched data, I used Stale-While-Revalidate (SWR) library to simplify data fetching logic with just one line of code and easily handled errors and preloading.
 <br>

 ```js